01-ai/Yi/README.md

 - Make sure Python 3.10 or later version is installed.

-- If you want to run other Yi models, see [software and hardware requirements](https://github.com/01-ai/Yi/blob/main/docs/deployment.md).
+- If you want to run other Yi models, see [software and hardware requirements](#deployment)

 #### Step 1: Prepare your environment